Informed Hybrid Zonotope-based Motion Planning Algorithm: Notations and preliminaries

+where $n_g$ is the number of continuous generators, $n_b$ is the number of binary factors, and $n_c$ is the number of linear equality constraints. \end{definition}

-Central to our approach is the decomposition of complex obstacle-free environments into manageable convex regions, each represented as a leaf of a hybrid zonotope. \begin{example} We can represent the map with obstacles shown in Figure~\ref{fig:hybrid_zonotope_map} using a hybrid zonotope.
-Consider the blue region with an obstacle (white area) in the center.
-This non-convex feasible space is captured by:
+Central to our approach is the decomposition of complex obstacle-free environments into manageable convex regions, each represented as a leaf of a hybrid zonotope. \begin{example} The map with obstacles shown in Figure~\ref{fig:hybrid_zonotope_map} is represented by a hybrid zonotope.
+Consider the blue region with a central obstacle (white area).
+This nonconvex feasible region is given by: